fausstoo/grocery_store_pipeline/README.md

 **File Descriptions**
 1. *data_ingestion.py*
 This script facilitates the extraction of records from an Excel workbook (Los_Puche_4.xlsm).
-It reads multiple sheets specified in the tables list using the pandas library.
+It reads multiple sheets specified in the tables list using pandas.
 The selected tables are then exported as individual CSV files in the /data/CSV_tables directory.
 This script forms the initial step in the data pipeline, ensuring a structured and accessible format for subsequent data processing.

 2. *data_transformation.py*
 The data_transformation.py script is responsible for cleaning and transforming data extracted from CSV files.
 It utilizes the pandas library to handle tasks such as dropping unnecessary columns, filling NaN values, and transforming date and numeric columns.
 The script ensures the data is prepared in a consistent and standardized format, facilitating effective analysis and storage.
 Cleaned tables are then exported as CSV files in the /data/CSV_cleaned_tables directory, ready for storage in the MySQL database.